Russian attacks batter Ukraine as Putin warns of 'traitors'

 In a sign of that, Russian law enforcement announced the first known criminal cases under a new law that allows for 15-year prison terms for posting what is deemed to be “false information” about the Ukraine war.
 Among those charged was Veronika Belotserkovskaya, a Russian-language cookbook author and blogger living abroad.

-But is also came amid signs that talks were finally making progress.
+But it also came amid signs that talks were finally making progress.

 Russian Foreign Minister Sergey Lavrov said after Tuesday’s meeting that a neutral military status for Ukraine was being “seriously discussed” by the two sides, while Zelenskyy said Russia’s demands for ending the war were becoming “more realistic.”